Medicine for the Soul in the Wake of Abuse

 Current psychological research asserts that the experience of childhood abuse, or complex trauma, is a qualitatively different experience than many other forms of trauma.
 The application of this research has led to an understanding within our health care systems that we must modify traditional treatment approaches when working with clients who have experienced childhood abuse.
 I believe that modern shamanic practice must also accept the challenge of working toward trauma sensitive practice.
 In particular, traditional shamanic interventions – soul retrieval, spirit release, and/or curse unraveling – often need to be modified to address the particular and unique dynamics that arise when a client has experienced childhood abuse.
 Integrating psychological research on complex trauma into shamanic practice can deepen the healing.
 It also allows for a more graceful and fluid process for our clients who are survivors of abuse and for ourselves when working with these clients.

-This training will deepen practitioners’ understanding of the impact of childhood abuse, explore the modifications to traditional shamanic practice that are helpful and appropriate for clients who are survivors, and teach healing techniques that will allow practitioners to work at the intersections of the client’s soul, psyche, energy field, and physical body.
+This training will deepen practitioners’ understanding of the impact of childhood abuse; explore the modifications to traditional shamanic practice that are helpful and appropriate for clients who are survivors; and teach a healing technique that allows practitioners to work at the intersections of the client’s soul, psyche, energy field, and physical body.

 This is an advanced shamanic training.
 It is recommended that participants have experience with soul retrievals; some type of spirit release work (e.g. psychopomp, compassionate depossession or something similar); and curse unraveling or past life ancestor work.
 Participants must be able to hold a clear and solid container in the presence of difficult or heavy energy.
 Topics covered in this training include:

-- the normal and healthy process of development
+- The normal and healthy process of human development